ipfs-inactive/blog/content/post/081-js-libp2p-0.27.md

 author: Jacob Heun
 ---

 It's heeeeere!
 After a very long road, and a lot of [lessons learned](/2020-02-06-big-refactors/), the Async Await refactor of js-libp2p has landed in the **0.27** release.
-If you're not familiar with the refactor you can read up more about the reasons and history in a recent blog post by the wondeful Alan Shaw, [The Async Await Refactor](/2020-02-01-async-await-refactor/).
+If you're not familiar with the refactor you can read up more about the reasons and history in a recent blog post by the wonderful Alan Shaw, [The Async Await Refactor](/2020-02-01-async-await-refactor/).
 In addition to the efforts mentioned there, the refactor to js-libp2p includes a slew of additional improvements, the highlights of which you can read about below.

 In addition to these highlights, we've consolidated many of the core modules of js-libp2p into js-libp2p itself in an effort to make it easier for community members to contribute.
 We've also consolidated our interface repositories into [libp2p/js-interfaces](https://github.com/libp2p/js-interfaces) and improved the documentation and test suites there.